Jorg8383/LeetFleet/README.md

 We have used Maven and Docker to make the installation and usage of the application as easy as possible.

-The first step is to make sure you have (java version) and Maven installed on your system.
-Also ensure that Docker and Docker Desktop is installed and open on your computer.
+The first step is to make sure you have Maven installed on your system.
+Also ensure that Docker and Docker Desktop is installed and open.

 After you have pulled from this repository, ensure you are in the root folder and run the following: